 - Taurine is an amino acid (building block of protein) that is metabolized abnormally in some dogs.
 It is rare but when identified, is partially treatable. - Recently, grain free diets have been linked to a type of taurine deficiency DCM.
-The specific cause is not yet known, but is related to grain free diets high in legumes such as lentils and peas. - Thyroid is a hormone that helps maintain metabolism, and is also essential for heart function.
+The specific cause is not yet known, but is believed to be related to grain free diets high in legumes such as lentils and peas.
+If you are feeding your dog a grain free diet, please inform us See this link for more information:. http://vetnutrition.tufts.edu/2018/06/a-broken-heart-risk-of-heart-disease-in-boutique-or-grain-free-diets-and-exotic-ingredients/ - Thyroid is a hormone that helps maintain metabolism, and is also essential for heart function.
 Less commonly, dogs with severely decreased thyroid levels (hypothyroidism), can develop reversible DCM. - L-Carnitine is an important molecule that is essential for myocardial metabolism.
 In very rare and unique cases, supplementation with L-Carnitine has been shown to improve systolic function in Boxers with DCM.